 on his website about this one.
 He stated: "South Mountain is a perfect little winter trip or a nice spring hike with the kids.
 The elevation is low with a route that climbs up a southwest ridgeline that melts out fast."
 He stated that it would be a good snowshoe trip too so that caught my attention since I'm always looking for a potential snowshoe hike that has very little avalanche danger.
 Thanks to SP member Eric

 So, if you are looking for something a bit different, and to the west of Salt Lake City, this is a nice hike with good views, anytime of the year.

 Take I-80 west towards Wendover and take exit 84, heading south into Grantsville on highway 138.
 Its about 9-10 miles to Grantsville from the interstate.
 In Grantsville, go south on Cooley road which quickly becomes So.
 Willow/Mormon Trail Road and head south about ten miles to the high point of a pass that begins to drop down on the south side into Rush Valley.
 Just about at the highest spot on the pass, there is a dirt track that angles to the northeast and heads up the hill to a fence line.
-This road might be a bit rough for passenger cars and you may want to park off the highway and hike up the hill to that fenceline, about a mile hike from the pavement.
-Otherwise, drive up the dirt road and the trailhead is just off the road near the gate on the south side of the fence.
-Begin your hike from there.
-See map.
+The gate is locked and no negative signage is in place.
+We climbed over the gate and made our way up the dirt track until we came to the fenceline.
+Rather than cross the fence (no gate), we headed east up the fenceline and that worked great as a route.

 From the south, you can either come in from Rush Valley or via Silver Ave road from Stockton.

 I'm not aware of any problems if you stay on the south side of the fenceline but it might be private property on the otherside of the fenceline (north side).
 I saw no negative signs indicating that this is off limits.
 The gate is locked down at the highway so it is your call whether to climb over the gate and head up the road.
 A rancher pulled in as we were doing so and didn't indicate that it was a problem, the gate is locked most likely to keep hunters and ATV'ers off the road.

 Since this is really an easy day hike, I couldn't think you'd want to camp but there is a campground to the south on highway 199 (see a highway map)

 for an interesting photo story of the history of this campground.
 Clover Springs has 11 sites and charges a fee.
 See below:

 Description: 6000 ft. elevation.
 11 campsites at the northeast end of the Onaqui Mountains.
 The clear, bubbling waters of a natural spring gave this site its name.
 Cottonwood trees frame this campground which includes a trailhead for hikers and horseback riders.
 Group camping is available with a reservation.
 Additional group camping is available for equestrians.

 From the parking spot at the on the highway, walk up the dirt track until you reach the fenceline, then turn east along an old bulldozer type track that parallels the barbwire fence for awhile.
-After the jeep road ends, continue along the fenceline along a use trail and it'll drop into a draw before the fence turns northward and ends shortly after that.
+After that ends, continue along the fenceline along a use trail and it'll drop into a draw before the fence turns northward and ends shortly after that.
 Leaving the fenceline, you'll be on the ridgeline with easy routefinding up the ridge to the summit area.
 Not much in the way of brush to deal with and when you reach the top area, summit is a very broad area that is nice and flat.
-I was unable to find a benchmark due to about a foot of snow on the top but it is possible that there may be one.
-I pretty much covered the whole top area to make sure I hit the actual highest spot but
+I was unable to find a benchmark nor a summit register in 2009.

 I really enjoyed the views to the west and north.
-Total distance 1.25 miles,
+Total distance 1.50 miles,

-elevation gain 1100'.
+elevation gain 1400'.